 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.

 Vegan Pumpkin Mousse

 - Chill your cans of coconut milk for at least 6 hours before making this recipe (overnight is ideal).2 400 mL cans coconut milk

-- After all the sugar is whipped in, add the remaining ingredients including vanilla extract, pumpkin puree and spices.1 cup pumpkin puree, 1 teaspoon vanilla extract, ¾ tsp cinnamon, ¼ tsp ground nutmeg, ⅛ tsp ground ginger, ⅛ tsp ground allspice, 1/16 tsp ground mace).
+- When you’ve whipped in all the sugar, add the remaining ingredients including vanilla extract, pumpkin puree and spices.1 cup pumpkin puree, 1 teaspoon vanilla extract, ¾ teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, ⅛ teaspoon ground ginger, ⅛ teaspoon ground allspice, 1/16 teaspoon ground mace

 - Fold these ingredients carefully or whip them (by handheld or stand mixer).

 Step 3: Portion, Chill and Serve